How to Choose and Use Olive Oil

 The smoke point myth

-People say you cannot cook with extra virgin.
-Not true.
-The test kitchen behind my favorite Mediterranean cookbook found the same thing the video shows: good extra virgin holds up to about 410°F, which covers most cooking.
+Many people believe that you cannot cook with extra virgin.
+This is not true.
+The test kitchen for my favorite Mediterranean cookbook discovered the same thing as the video shows: good extra virgin withstands about 410°F, which covers most cooking.
 The trick is matching the oil to the heat.

 Cooking movePan tempBest oil